muddasarbukhari/Ai-Assistant/README.md

 # Ai-Assistant

-I created a simple Ai-assistant for my desktop it is a personal project that I created to automate a few things while I am working.
+I created a simple Ai-assistant for my desktop in Python.
+It is a personal project that I created to automate a few things while I am working.

 It's not the best Ai-assistant but it does small things like playing music etc.